AnthonyNet/create-a-developer/README.md

 ## Contributing

 Contributions are welcome!
 If you want to contribute to the project, please follow the guidelines outlined in the [Contributing Guidelines](CONTRIBUTING.md).
 Together, we can make learning more accessible and empowering for aspiring developers.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute it in accordance with the terms of the license.

-## Get in Touch

-If you have any questions, feedback, or ideas, we'd love to hear from you!

-Let's learn, grow, and create a better future together!